 Introducing a new partner(s) or new girl/boyfriends can be very stressful.
 Of course, if no minor children are involved, an individual can make decisions concerning their personal life as they choose.
 Only word of caution is to not spend a lot of money on a new relationship or dating while the case is pending.
 In rare circumstances, a court can find that excessive expenditure of marital funds for non-marital purposes is a dissipation of marital assets which may require reimbursement to the other party.
 A small dinner?
 Sure.
 An expensive trip to the Bahamas depleting 1/3 of savings?
 Absolutely not.
 Depending on the facts of your situation consultation with a Denver divorce attorney knowledgeable about divorce is advised.

 Whether you are seeking the assistance of a lawyer to finalize your uncontested divorce or you need ongoing representation for a high-conflict case, our law firm offers the level of service and expertise you are seeking.
-Contact us online to schedule a case evaluation with our Denver, Westminster, and Breckenridge divorce attorneys.
+Contact us online to schedule a case evaluation with our Denver, Westminster, Denver Tech Center, and Breckenridge divorce attorneys.